harkaitz/sh-ssh-helpers/README.md

     Usage: ssh-h-list l|HOST

-    You can put a script in ~/.ssh/groups /etc/ssh/groups that takes an argument and returns an SSH host list.
+    You can put a script in SSH_H_LIST ~/.ssh/groups /etc/ssh/groups that takes an argument and returns an SSH host list.

 ssh-h-passwd